PM-Notes/Prince2/README.md

 Delivery stages may overlap each other (build and training may overlap somewhat, but management stages are always sequential (mgmt-stg-1, 2, 4)).

-Tyically you can break up the delivery stage that crosses management stage boundaries into smaller chunks (training syllabus in mgmt-1, training staff in mgmt-2).
+Typically you can break up the delivery stage that crosses management stage boundaries into smaller chunks (training syllabus in mgmt-1, training staff in mgmt-2).

 ## Product Based Planning (use for all plans)